 The use and disclosure of personal data is governed in the United Kingdom by the Data Protection Act 2018 (the Act).
 Under the Act the Commissioner of Police for the City of London is registered as a data controller.
-In the rest of this privacy notice the Commissioner of Police for the City of London is referred to as we or us.
+In the rest of this privacy notice the Commissioner of Police for the City of London is referred to as us.

 This privacy notice explains:

-how we collect, store, use, disclose, retain and destroy personal data through the website at cityoflondon.police.uk (those activities are also referred to as processing personal data);
+how we collect, store, use, disclose, retain and destroy personal data through the website at cityoflondon.police.uk (those activities are also referred to as processing personal data)

-the rights individuals have when we process their personal data.
+the rights individuals have when we process their personal data

 We will treat information you provide to us in using this website treated in confidence and we will not disclose it to third parties unless we are required to do so by law, or as explained in this privacy notice.

 We gather information about site usage to help the development and improvement of services to the public, and to protect the integrity of our systems from malicious users.
 We also gather information through the various functions available on the site that allow you to provide us with information (such as online forms and the live-chat function) for the purposes described later in this privacy notice.
-At the moment this information consists of:
+Currently this information consists of:

-information obtained by our content management system to examine what people are searching for, what they find, and occasions where no results are returned, and which does not identify individual users;
+information obtained by our content management system to examine what people are searching for, what they find, and occasions where no results are returned, and which does not identify individual users

-information provided by users through online forms (for purposes including crime reporting, crime reporting advice and information, anti-social behaviour reporting, 'Clare's Law' applications, road traffic incident reporting, and firearms licence applications) and live-chat functionality, which may identify individual users and other individuals depending on what information users enters (it is possible we will be able to access information you enter on an online form even if you do not submit it, because of the way the website is set up to automatically save part-complete forms periodically);
+information provided by users through online forms (for purposes including crime reporting, crime reporting advice and information, anti-social behaviour reporting, 'Clare's Law' applications, road traffic incident reporting, and firearms licence applications) and live-chat functionality, which may identify individual users and other individuals depending on what information users enters (it is possible we will be able to access information you enter on an online form even if you do not submit it, because of the way the website is set up to automatically save part-complete forms periodically)

-your IP address and details of which browser you are using, which we record when you use our online forms;
+your IP address and details of which browser you are using, which we record when you use our online forms

-your IP address, used to identify your location if you use any geo-location features on this website site, and which we only use to show you relevant content, and which we do not store or share with third parties.
+your IP address, used to identify your location if you use any geo-location features on this website site, and which we only use to show you relevant content, and which we do not store or share with third parties

 What is personal data?